 In modern times there has been a shift in focus so severe that Plato and his immediate successors would be hard-pressed to recognize Academia.
-Scholars pursue funding rather than truth, write articles to fulfill quotas, and choose their words with trepidation for fear of causing offense that might impact promotion prospects.
+Scholars are forced to write particular types of articles to pursue funding and fulfill quotas.
 There is a distinct lack of passion and vibrancy throughout much of modern academia.
-In order to pass peer-review by the persnickety gatekeepers of orthodoxy, papers must be insipid and obeisant.
+In order to pass peer-review by persnickety gatekeepers, papers tend to be conservatively written.

 These problems derive from the devolution of higher education into something akin to a factory production line, whereby students are seen as revenue to be captured and volume of research as a checkbox to be ticked by ‘impartial’ administrators.
-Sincere scholars with unorthodox approaches or views run the risk of becoming targets for public exhortation for transgressing fatuous rules of political correctness.
+Sincere scholars can even run the risk of becoming targets for public exhortation.
 This stifling state of affairs stands at odds with the principles of academic neutrality and rational analysis.
-Outside of the Academy, the media presents a constant barrage of political propaganda masquerading as news that influences the views of even those whose talents purportedly lie in identifying and resisting fallacious thought.
-Political groups also exert pressure, with governments, international organizations and think tanks rewarding research supporting their agendas, and targeting those which do not through a pernicious and wide-spread system of rewards and boycotts that causes many to either self-censor, or to tailor their work to order.
+Political groups also exert pressure, with governments, international organizations and think tanks rewarding research supporting their agendas, and targeting those which do not through rewards and boycotts that causes many scholars to lose their passion.

-Scholars are, in the Platonic sense, supposed to be dissidents who identify and propose solutions for the failings of the social order.
-They are at their most useful as intellectual opponents of orthodox patterns of thought.
-With this in mind there are two broad areas within which the Association of Sociopolitical Heterodoxy seeks to provide insight and grounds for action.
+Scholars are, in the Platonic sense, supposed to identify and propose solutions for the failings of the social order.
+They are at their most useful as intellectual teasers of the mainstream.
+With this in mind there are two broad areas within which Hestia seeks to provide insight and grounds for action.
 The first is the unprecedented scale of modern society, which consists of an interwoven network of complex institutional and individual ties making elements of uncertainty an intrinsic element of all human activities, and rendering future prediction in certain realms difficult, if not irresponsible.
 The second is the issue of freedom of expression.
-Facts should never offend, or be considered hateful, and trends in cultural morality should never take precedence over fundamental principles regarding the free expression of rational arguments.
-The Association of Sociopolitical Heterodoxy aspires to be a forum akin to the Platonic grove, where dissident voices can engage in energetic discourse that runs counter to orthodox dogma.
+Hestia aspires to be a forum akin to the Platonic grove, where dissident voices can engage in energetic discourse that runs counter to mainstream views.
+All are welcome.

 How we are different